 This section gives information about some of the deductions available to businesses in the fishing industry.

 Fishing Permit/Licenses Sales, Exchanges and Transfers

 Certain tax rules apply when selling, exchanging, and transferring permits or licenses.
 This sections provides information about selling, exchanging, and transferring permits and the value these permits maintain after transfer, sale or exchange.

 In order to help fishermen save for the purchase of a fishing vessels or improve a current vessel.
 The CCF program allows taxpayers to defer taxable income by making contributions to a NOAA approved depository and eventually use the accumulated funds for purchasing or improving fishing vessels.

 This page will guide you through how different fishing assets should be depreciated or amortized.

-There are special rules for estimate taxes in the fishing industry.
+There are special rules for estimated taxes in the fishing industry.
 This page helps to explain some of these requirements for both self-employed and S corporations.

 Some crewmembers may be considered self-employed.
 However, the boat owner still has tax responsibilities to the crew.
 You can also find information about foreign crewmembers here.

 Fishing Penalties and Notices

 Because of the way some taxes are reported in the fishing industry, avoiding penalties takes special care.
 You can find information about penalties and notices here.